conda/conda-dot-org/CONTRIBUTING.md

 - git: [installation link][installing-git]

 It is also highly encouraged that you at least have a basic understanding of how to use git at the command line.
-If you do not, please read check out the book [Pro Git][pro-git] available for free from the official git website.
+If you do not, please check out the book [Pro Git][pro-git], available for free from the official git website.

 ### Github flow